-- Heating and cooling

-- Hot water heating

-- Refrigeration

-- Lighting

 - Television and computers

 - Clothes dryer

 - Electric range

 - Microwave oven

 If we look at that list, we can find lots of ways of reducing electrical usage.
 For example, building an underground home with passive solar heating will go a long way towards reducing both heating and cooling costs.
 While we're working on solar, we can also put in a solar hot water heater and eliminate the electricity we're spending on that.